methodicalcloud/methodicalcloud-site/content/blog/when-done-is-better-than-perfect.md

 ---
 title: "When Done Is Better Than Perfect (Especially in Systems Work)"
 date: "2025-05-14"
+excerpt: "Perfection is the enemy of progress—especially in systems work.
+Learn why shipping 'done' is more valuable than waiting for perfect."
 tags: [automation, delivery, systems, mindset]
+author: "Larry Smith Jr."
+authorRole: "Founder, Methodical Cloud"
 description: Perfect systems don’t exist.
 But done systems—ones that actually ship and evolve—are where real progress happens.
 Here’s why I favor clarity over polish.
 slug: done-is-better-than-perfect
 revision: "1.0"